thanhtung0512/sentiment-analysis/Readme.md

-# This is my machine learning project
+# This is my endterm project

 In this project, I train some comments on facebook posts for sentiment analysis.
 Don't get confused with some files that has similar content and you don't know what to do with it.